You’re still a loser, because you lack wisdom.

 Fear will crawl into your gut and whisper into your ear that you’re not enough, loser.

 You’re a failure.
 You’re a nobody.
 You should have just listened to your dad.
 I told you you wouldn’t amount to anything.
 You’re not built for this.
 Just quit already.
 No one cares anyways.
-Dumbass.
-What a joke.
+Dumbass, what a joke.
 Everyone sees it.
 And now look at you.
 Broke, broken, and alone.
+You’re nothing but a loser.

 You’ll suddenly find yourself awake at 3AM, questioning every decision you’ve ever made.
 Hallucinating from regret (as I have).